andreafra/piacere-model-checker/README.md

 To use it locally, you may bind it with port `8080` of `localhost` by adding `-p 127.0.0.1:8080:8080/tcp` to the `docker run` command.

+## Documentation
+You can read the latest version at [readthedocs.io](https://piacere-model-checker.readthedocs.io/en/latest/)

-## Building the Documentation
+### Building the Documentation

 The documentation has been written in [Sphinx](https://www.sphinx-doc.org/) and covers both usage through the PIACERE IDE and the REST APIs.
-You can read the latest version at [readthedocs.io](https://piacere-model-checker.readthedocs.io/en/latest/)

 If you want to build the documentation manually, run:
 ```sh